Add to MyChemicals Print Friendly Page

 Flammability

 Many esters are flammable or highly flammable.
-Low molecular weight esters like methyl formate have low flash points and wide flammability limits, making them dangerous flammability hazards.
-All are capable of being combustible and yield toxic gases such as carbon monoxide when burned.
+Low-molecular-weight esters like methyl formate have low flash points and wide flammability limits, making them dangerous flammability hazards.
+All are capable of being combustible and can yield highly toxic gases such as carbon monoxide, phosphorus oxides, or sulfur oxides when burned.
 Some may spontaneously heat and ignite if stored wet and hot.

 Reactivity